JacquiGreenland/CubeMate/README.md

 - improve stability with longer or heavier optical systems;
 - increase the usable payload range.

 The current design supports counterweight use where required using a counterweight shaft with a 12 mm thread.
 This allows several different off-the-shelf counterweight systems to be used.
-The reference model uses a ZWO counterweight shaft with a 12mm thread and a 20mm diameter and skywatcher EQ5 weights.
+The reference model uses a ZWO counterweight shaft with a 12 mm thread and a 20 mm diameter and SkyWatcher EQ5 weights.

 ---